 Other general defenses may apply depending on your situation.
 Consult an experienced attorneys to determine what other defenses may apply to your unique case.

 What constitutes an "improper relationship" between educator and student in Texas?

 While the law is clear on how it defines improper behavior between a teacher and student, the application of these statutes are often complicated.
 Here are some real-life scenarios of recent teacher-student sexual misconduct cases and how they played out:

 The list goes on.
 Reports and news stories of improper relationship cases are extremely common nowadays as the media tries to capitalize on the sensationalism and readership that such stories bring in.
 Unfortunately, thanks to the Internet, these individuals will likely never be able to lead a normal life - even if their charges are dropped and they are found to be innocent.

-Houston sex crime defense lawyer Neal Davis has skillfully defended thousands of clients in all types of legal matters for nearly 20 years, including charges of improper educator-student relationships.
+Houston sex crime defense lawyer Neal Davis has skillfully defended thousands of clients in all types of legal matters for over 20 years, including charges of improper educator-student relationships.
 For over a decade, Neal worked alongside Texas criminal defense legend Dick DeGuerin and even appeared as lead counsel in a landmark U.S. Supreme Court case.
-During your free initial consultation, we'll put our experience and passion to work for you right away.
+During your initial consultation, we'll put our experience and passion to work for you right away.
 Time is not on your side, so contact us as soon as possible.

 Mike Spiller, a Texas gymnastics coach with ties to Houston […]

 Longtime Hollywood star Warren Beatty is facing a civil lawsuit […]